 If most of these features are meaningless to you, that's no surprise: most people don't need the extra features in Windows 10 Pro.
 It's really designed for businesses.

-Price is one of the other main differences, although you can now buy both versions cheaper than the official Microsoft prices.
 Just watch out for very cheap offers as you may be emailed merely an activation key which may or may not work.
 It's best to stick to the official retail versions - there are no upgrade versions as with previous versions of Windows.

 Windows 10 Pro features explained